-Tiffany Andry: "I like to use these tools that seems quantitative to make qualitative results."
+Tiffany Andry: "I like to use these tools"

 The Social Media Lab in Mons, Belgium brings together researchers, students, professionals, and professors from different disciplines (communication, marketing, journalism, computer science, etc.).
 Together they try to understand the digital world, train themselves in the use of new technology, and learn more and advice about new professional practices.